joelhawksley/identity/components/slides.md

 ^ S the color values and their respective CSS classes.

-^ S This also captures the entirety of the values we should allow for the color argument
+^ S The keys of our hash also represent the entirety of the values we should allow for the color argument

 ^ So how can we enforce this in our component?